 Or maybe organize your photos in different directories by date and GPS Address.
 Anything is possible.

 File Attributes like date-created, ID3 and EXIF data can be added to the filename or path as well.

 Dates can be formatted exactly the way you want it by either selecting one of the pre-set formats or to specify your own.

 For images containing EXIF GPS coordinates the Latitude and Longitude coordinates can be used to look-up Address information like Street, City and Country.

 For a complete list of supported File Attributes, see the changelog.

 Numbering can be added to the beginning or end of the filename and the numbers can be formatted in decimal,

-The files in the list can be dragged and dropped to change the order.
+The files in the list can be sorted or manually dragged and dropped to change the order.